-CS# must be driven to the logic high state after the eighth, sixteenth, or twenty-fourth bit of data has been latched.
+CS# must be driven to the logic high state after the eighth or sixteenth bit of data has been latched.
 If not, the Write Registers (WRR) command is not executed.
-If CS# is driven high after the eighth cycle then only the Status Register 1 is written; after the sixteenth cycle both the Status and Configuration Registers are written; after the twenty fourth cycle the Status Register 1, Configuration Register, and Status Register 2 are written.
-When the configuration register QUAD bit CR[1] is 1, only the WRR command formats with 16 or 24 data bits may be used.
+If CS# is driven high after the eighth cycle then only the Status Register-1 is written; otherwise, after the sixteenth cycle both the Status and Configuration Registers are written.
+When the configuration register QUAD bit CR[1] is 1, only the WRR command format with 16 data bits may be used.

 As soon as CS# is driven to the logic high state, the self-timed Write Registers (WRR) operation is initiated.
 While the Write Registers (WRR) operation is in progress, the Status Register may still be read to check the value of the Write-In Progress (WIP) bit.
 The Write-In Progress (WIP) bit is a 1 during the self-timed Write Registers (WRR) operation, and is a 0 when it is completed.
-When only changing the value of volatile bits, the operation is completed in $t{CS}$ time (the WIP bit will be 0 before a status read can be completed).
-When changing non-volatile bits, the WRR operation is completed in $t_W$ time.
 When the Write Registers (WRR) operation is completed, the Write Enable Latch (WEL) is set to a 0.
-The maximum clock frequency for the WRR command is 108 MHz.
+The maximum clock frequency for the WRR command is 133 MHz.